nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### _authorizeUpgrade

-Authorizes an upgrade to a new implementation contract
+Authorizes an upgrade to a new implementation

-*Increments the contract version and emits an event*

-**Notes:**
-- access-control: Restricted to UPGRADER_ROLE

-- events: Emits an Upgrade event
+*Implements the upgrade verification and authorization logic*

 ```solidity